We’re Fighting for the Future of America’s Rural Electric Cooperatives

 Member-Owner Training

-In the spring of 2026, the Rural Power Coalition hosted a four-part series for getting folks acquainted with how rural electric cooperatives work, and how to get started in organizing neighbors and friends to engage with these co-ops in democratic, responsive, and community-led ways.
+In the spring of 2026, the Rural Power Coalition hosted a four-part training series focused on how rural electric cooperatives work, and how people can get started organizing neighbors and friends, in order to move electric co-ops toward more democratic, responsive, and community-led practices.

-The series was designed with member-owners of electric co-ops in mind, but this training series is relevant to anyone who wants to learn more about getting engaged in local efforts to push for energy affordability and programs that benefit rural residents.
+This training series is relevant to anyone wanting to learn more about local efforts focused on energy affordability and programs that benefit rural residents.

 See the full video series here.